natolambert/rlhf-book/chapters/01-introduction.md

 ### How to Use This Book

 This book was largely created because there were no canonical references for important topics in the RLHF workflow.
-The contributions of this book as supposed to give you the minimum knowledge needed to try a toy implementation or dive into the literature.
+The contributions of this book are supposed to give you the minimum knowledge needed to try a toy implementation or dive into the literature.
 This is *not* a comprehensive textbook, but rather a quick book for reminders and getting started.
 Additionally, given the web-first nature of this book, it is expected that there are minor typos and somewhat random progressions -- please contribute by fixing bugs or suggesting important content on [GitHub](https://github.com/natolambert/rlhf-book).